-Pay is competitive with a typical staff nursing position, and can offer a stipend for housing.
+Pay is competitive with a typical staff nursing position and can offer a stipend for housing in the healthcare industry.

-With an average salary of $158,000 and growth potential of 19 percent through 2024, the nurse anesthetist is a lucrative option.
+With an average salary of $158,000 and the growth potential of 19 percent through 2024, a nurse anesthetist is a lucrative option.
 However, much like anesthesiologists, the job can be extremely stressful, require exacting measurements, and, depending on location, may have a high level of autonomy.
-In rural hospitals, where two-thirds of rural hospitals lack anesthesiologists and are only serviced by CRNAs.
+In rural hospitals, where two-thirds of rural hospitals lack anesthesiologists and are only serviced by cRNAs.

 Completing one year of critical care experience and a Master’s Degree from an accredited nurse anesthesia program are the requirements for an RN to become a CRNA.

 They work everywhere from private practices to the federal government, shaping policies.
 They manage facilities, services, and programs while overseeing staff and developing budgets.
-They are in charge of handling relations with other organizations.
+They are in charge of handling relations with other organizations in the healthcare industry.